 - They're generally already accustomed to using food-logging apps such as MyFitnessPal.

 - It's easy to automatically record location, time, and date – reducing the load on the consumer.

 - It's possible to record not only text but sound, images, and video.

 - Researchers can interact with their subjects through app notifications or SMS reminders to encourage participation.

 Fundamentally, data quality improves because consumers can record a richer set of data 'in the moment' rather than having to recall.
 Data recording becomes easier for consumers, while for researchers, the information collected is richer, more current, and more accessible.

 So what's the flipside?

-Market research agencies must manage huge volumes of data from multiple sources, do the analysis and meet clients' high expectations of speed and quality of insight.
+Market research agencies must manage vast volumes of data from multiple sources, do the analysis, and meet clients' high expectations of speed and quality of insight.

 Does mobile research data proliferation threaten to drown agencies?

 "One of (Harmoni)'s big advantages has been giving us the power to do all this data manipulation and insight mining with such a small team.
-It means we can deliver great results for our clients faster, and for a lower cost.
+It means we can deliver great results for our clients faster and at a lower cost.
 It's a real source of competitive advantage," says Fiona.